- Docs

 Info

-When syncing a node with state-sync , you won't have the full transaction history of the network, but only the most recent state that the state-sync RPC has stored.
+When syncing a node through a snapshot-enabled RPC, you won't have the full transaction history of the network, but only the most recent state that the state-sync RPC has stored.
+With the validated snapshots by KYVE, it is possible to sync to any height.

 First,make sure to have installed the necessary dependencies, installed archwayd and set up your keys.